dmeehan1968/SQSBench/README.md

 Event Source Mapping works similarly to Pipes but without the ultimate in scaling, and has the advantage that you can constrain the concurrency to reduce the overhead at lower message rates.
 The downside is that hobbles the scaling ability and therefore bursts/increases in traffic can lead to backlogs, thus increasing latency.
+An Event Source with minimum concurrency can work out to be the most cost effective choice for very low message rates, but there isn't much in it compared to a Lambda poller, although ESM retains the benefit of low latency delivery.

 The Lambda poller is somewhat simplistic, and trades latency for cost.
 You need to be comfortable with >1 minute latency on message processing.
 The cost is more predictable and scales well through lower message rates, but is